Healthy Homes Assessment Pipitea

 Pipitea Moisture Ingress & Drainage

-Protecting your rental property from water damage isn’t only about the inside of the building it is also about the outside.
-You must make sure there is somewhere for surface, rain and ground water to go and stop it from coming inside.
-When it is about damp and water, it is often not apparent that it could be a huge problem and cause damage to your investment as well as harming the tenant’s health.
+The security of your rental home from water damage isn’t only about the inside it is also about the outside.
+You must make sure there is somewhere for surface, rain or ground water and to prevent it from getting into the building.
+When it comes to moisture and damp it’s frequently those things that you aren’t aware of that can become a big problem and end up causing damages to your investment and harming your tenant’s health.

-In addition to a drainage system to avoid water ingress, if the rental is enclosed between the floor and the surface, a ground moisture barrier must be put in place when it is reasonably practicable to install it.
+Alongside the drainage system that will prevent moisture from entering, if your rental is enclosed between floorboards and the surface, a ground moisture barrier should be put in place if it is reasonably practicable to do so.

 moisture ingress and drainage inspection